-Promptly after the occurrence of a Triggering Event for a Prior Series or an Indenture Default resulting from the failure of Continental to make payments on any Equipment Note with respect to a Prior Series and on every applicable Regular Distribution Date while such Triggering Event or such Indenture Default shall be continuing, the Subordination Agent for such Prior Series will provide to the Trustees under such Prior Series and the Class C Trustee, the Liquidity Providers for such Prior Series, the Rating Agencies specified in the applicable Intercreditor Agreement and Continental a statement setting forth the following information:
+Promptly after the occurrence of a Triggering Event or an Indenture Default resulting from the failure of Continental to make payments on any Equipment Note and on every Regular Distribution Date while the Triggering Event or such Indenture Default shall be continuing, the Subordination Agent will provide to the Trustee, the Liquidity Providers, the Rating Agencies and Continental a statement setting forth the following information:

-- After a bankruptcy of Continental, with respect to each Aircraft covered by such Prior Series, whether such Aircraft is (i) subject to the 60-day period of Section 1110 of the U.S. Bankruptcy Code, (ii) subject to an election by Continental under Section 1110(a) of the U.S. Bankruptcy Code, (iii) covered by an agreement contemplated by Section 1110(b) of the U.S. Bankruptcy Code or (iv) not subject to any of (i), (ii) or (iii). - To the best of such Subordination Agent's knowledge, after requesting such information from Continental, (i) whether the Aircraft covered by such Prior Series are currently in service or parked in storage, (ii) the maintenance status of such Aircraft and (iii) the location of the Engines (as defined in the applicable Indentures).
-Continental has agreed to provide such information upon request of such Subordination Agent, but no more frequently than every three months with respect to each such Aircraft so long as it is subject to the lien of an Indenture of such Prior Series. - The current Pool Balance of the Certificates of such Prior Series, the Series C Limited Pool Balance of such Prior Series, the Preferred B Pool Balance of such Prior Series, the Preferred C Pool Balance of such Prior Series and outstanding principal amount of all Equipment Notes for all Aircraft of such Prior Series. - The expected amount of interest which will have accrued on the Equipment Notes of such Prior Series and on the Certificates of such Prior Series and on the Class C Certificates as of the next Regular Distribution Date. - · The amounts paid to each person on such Distribution Date pursuant to the applicable Intercreditor Agreement. - Details of the amounts paid on such Distribution Date identified by reference to the relevant provision of the applicable Intercreditor Agreement and the source of payment (by Aircraft and party). - If such Subordination Agent has made a Final Drawing under any Liquidity Facility of such Prior Series.

-- The amounts currently owed to each Liquidity Provider of such Prior Series. - The amounts drawn under each Liquidity Facility of such Prior Series. - After a Continental Bankruptcy Event, any operational reports filed by Continental with the bankruptcy court which are available to such Subordination Agent on a non-confidential basis.
+- After a bankruptcy of Continental, with respect to each Aircraft, whether such Aircraft is (i) subject to the 60-day period of Section 1110 of the U.S. Bankruptcy Code, (ii) subject to an election by Continental under Section 1110(a) of the U.S. Bankruptcy Code, (iii) covered by an agreement contemplated by Section 1110(b) of the U.S. Bankruptcy Code or (iv) not subject to any of (i), (ii) or (iii). - To the best of the Subordination Agent's knowledge, after requesting such information from Continental, (i) whether the Aircraft are currently in service or parked in storage, (ii) the maintenance status of the Aircraft and (iii) location of the Engines (as defined in the Indentures).
+Continental has agreed to provide such information upon request of the Subordination Agent, but no more frequently than every three months with respect to each Aircraft so long as it is subject to the lien of an Indenture. - The current Pool Balance of the Certificates, the Preferred B Pool Balance and outstanding principal amount of all Equipment Notes for all Aircraft. - The expected amount of interest which will have accrued on the Equipment Notes and on the Certificates as of the next Regular Distribution Date. - The amounts paid to each person on such Distribution Date pursuant to the Intercreditor Agreement. - Details of the amounts paid on such Distribution Date identified by reference to the relevant provision of the Intercreditor Agreement and the source of payment (by Aircraft and party). - If the Subordination Agent has made a Final Drawing under any Liquidity Facility. - · The amounts currently owed to each Liquidity Provider. - The amounts drawn under each Liquidity Facility. - After a Continental Bankruptcy Event, any operational reports filed by Continental with the bankruptcy court which are available to the Subordination Agent on a non-confidential basis.